Something I’ve been avoiding

 But stories have a way of turning.
 And this one keeps circling back to Oum.
 I haven’t really written about what drew me to her, not in a way that captures what she is to me.
 The emotional rhythm of her feels familiar, though I still hesitate to name why.

 She unsettles me.
 That much I’ve said.
 I’ve called her contradictory, difficult, fractured.
 But I think that language softens something.
-The truth is harder.
+The truth is harder to confront.
 I feel drawn to her.
 Protective, almost.
 And I’m also afraid of her.
 There is something in her I recognise, though I’d rather not admit how or why.
 I won’t say more than that here… but those who need to might read between the lines.

 There are people whose presence makes you feel both loved and afraid.
 People who hold you tightly and leave you flinching.
 People who protect you, fight for you, speak of devotion, and still manage to leave a kind of mark that takes years to understand.
 Years longer to speak of.
 If it can be spoken of at all.